devtroopdev/devtroopdev/README.md

-- 👋 Hi, I’m DevTroop
+- 👋 Hi, I’m DevTroop , nice to meet you!
-- 👀 I’m interested in Game Development and coding
+- 👀 I’m interested in Game Development, Coding, art and music.
-- 🌱 I’m currently learning Unity, C#, JavaScript, Godot
+- 🌱 I’m currently learning Unity, C#, JavaScript, Node JS, Web Development.
-- 📫 How to reach me on https://www.youtube.com/channel/UCUfybPRigIs68BI-5Nw3ucg or devtroopdev@gmail.com
+- 📫 Best way to contact me?
+Send me a email to (devtroopdev@gmail.com) will be checking daily!

 <!---
 devtroopdev/devtroopdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.